-In December 2023, by and through a lending relationship with a qualified non-profit, where the Company is the lender, the Company was awarded approximately \$3,000,000 in vacant residential reverse mortgage loans from U.S. Housing and Urban Development ("HUD").
-Closing of the transaction is not anticipated to occur until February 2024.
-For more information on the auctions please see discussion below in the section entitled "NPL/RPL Joint Ventures".
+The following summarizes the several joint venture transactions involving Company mortgage loan purchases from U.S. Housing and Urban Development ("HUD").
+For more information on the HUD and other auctions please see discussion below in the section entitled "Our Strategy --NPL/RPL Joint Ventures".